Canyon Creek Meadows

 One of the easiest routes to the High Cascades’ wildflower meadows, this short loop is ideal for children and amblers.
 More energetic hikers can continue up a steep glacial moraine to an ice-filled cirque lake and a breathtaking viewpoint beneath Three Fingered Jack’s summit pinnacles.
-For solitude, however, skip summer weekends when this trail attracts hundreds of visitors a day and the parking area fills by mid-morning.
+To limit crowds, advance permits are required from www.recreation.gov between May 15 and October 15.

 Turn off Highway 20 east of Santiam Pass 8 miles at the “Wilderness Trailheads” sign near milepost 88 (1 mile east of Suttle Lake or 12 miles west of Sisters).
 Drive north 4.4 miles on paved Jack Lake Road 12, turn left on one-lane Road 1230 for 1.6 miles to the end of pavement, and then fork left onto gravel Road 1234, climbing 6 miles of washboard gravel to the trailhead at Jack Lake.

 Start hiking on the trail to the right, skirting Jack Lake’s shore through woods burned by a 2003 fire.
 This path climbs to the Wilderness boundary and a well-marked fork at the 0.3-mile point: the start of the loop.

 To reduce the number of people you meet, the Forest Service suggests that you hike the loop clockwise.
 So bear left at this junction, climb gradually amid lodgepole pine snags, pass two ponds atop a small ridge, and descend through unburned woods to the lower meadow.
 Here the view of Three Fingered Jack’s snow-clad crags emerges and the wildflower displays begin in earnest.
 Peak season for the masses of blue lupine and red paintbrush is the end of July—a trade-off, because mosquitoes are still a nuisance and snowdrifts usually still block the trail to the upper meadow until August.
 At any season, do not trample these delicate alpine gardens.
 Stay on the main trail and choose a picnic spot amid trees.
 Backpackers must camp at least 100 feet from trails or water (please, not atop fragile meadow vegetation).